Easy Gluten Free Dump Cake

 Instructions

-In a separate bowl, whisk together dry ingredients for cake topping.
+• In a separate bowl, whisk together dry ingredients for cake topping (if making from scratch).

-Empty full can of pineapple by dumping into prepared pan.
-Dump full can of pie filling on top with vanilla extract.
-Dump whisked dry ingredients on top.
+• Empty full can of pineapple by dumping into prepared pan.
+Dump full cans of pie filling on top along with vanilla extract (if baking from scratch).
+Dump whisked dry ingredients or gfJules Best Gluten Free Cake Mix on top.

-Melt butter and drizzle on top of cake ingredients.
-Stir gently with a rubber spatula, if needed, to distribute evenly so the dry powder ingredients on top are mixed in at least slightly.
+• Melt butter and drizzle on top of cake ingredients.
+Stir gently with a rubber spatula, if needed, to distribute evenly so the dry powder ingredients on top are mostly mixed in.

 I hope you love this recipe as much as we do!